techdregs/TMP102_Extended/README.md

 # TMP102 Extended ESPHome Component

 ESPHome external component for the TMP102 I2C temperature sensor.
-Based on the original ESPHome TMP102 component... just extended.
+Based on the original ESPHome TMP102 component... just extended a bit.
 It publishes the measured temperature and exposes TMP102 features that the stock basic driver usually does not: extended temperature format, one-shot sampling, conversion-rate control, thermostat/alert configuration, alert polarity, fault queue, and optional alert binary sensor.

 Datasheet references in this repo: